-Though the acid from heartburn and acid reflux can lead to tooth erosion, treating these conditions with antacids can also be bad news for your oral health.4
+Though the acid from heartburn and acid reflux can lead to tooth erosion, treating these conditions with antacids can also be bad news for your oral health⁴.

-While antacids reduce tooth-damaging acid in your mouth, antacids can weaken your teeth and contribute to tooth decay.
+Antacids may weaken your teeth and contribute to tooth decay.
 This risk is applicable to chewable, dissolvable and liquid antacids.

 Pain medications that may cause tooth decay